Pinctada radiata

 Pinctada radiata, commonly known as the Atlantic pearl-oyster or the Gulf pearl oyster is a species of pearl oyster distributed throughout the Indo-Pacific and in the Mediterranean.
 Its range extends as far north as Japan and as far south as the Australian state of Victoria.

 Description

 P. radiata is generally between 50 and 65 mm in length, though it can reach 106 mm.
 The shell is thin, compressed, and square-like, with growth rings and ribs on the top surface.
 Its coloration varies, though it usually displays a brown or red exterior with a pearly interior and a light brown edge.
 More rarely, the shell may display a green or bronze exterior.
 Darker brown or red rays may mark the shell, creating darker areas at the margin.
 The shell's shape and structure also show much variation, hence its many synonyms; it has been described as "very similar to Pinctada margaritifera", and has been misidentified on occasion as P. margaritifera.
 P. radiata is hermaphroditic, with reproductive maturity being influenced by temperature.

+Right and left valve of the same specimen: